huri000/SwiftEntryKit/README.md

 ```Swift
 SwiftEntryKit.display(entry: customView, using: attributes)
 ```
-The kit will install the EKWindow instance and present of the entry for you.
+The kit will replace the application main window with the EKWindow instance and display the entry.

 ### Entry Attributes